August is the month when many go on vacation, with the Algarve being the most popular destination among our readers.

-It’s also in August that the city of Lisbon becomes more “free” of cars and people, so feels good make the most of it, without long queues for museums, exhibitions or other tourist attractions.
+It’s also in August that the city of Lisbon becomes more “free” of cars and people, so it feels good to make the most of it, without long queues for museums, exhibitions or other tourist attractions.

 Algarve